15110-20 Northwest Freeway

 This office tower was built in the early 1980s with its only tenant, HCAD (Harris Central Appraisal District).
 Their website has been invaluable in the building of this site.
 A view from the other side (September 2018) can be seen here.
 Prior to January 2023, it was Harris County Appraisal District, the change being that they weren't connected to the county.

-This chain restaurant is next to Chili's and connects to the movie theater parking lot.
+This defunct Fuddruckers is next to Chili's and connects to the movie theater parking lot.
 It opened in 1999.
+Around 2023 it "temporarily" closed never to reopen.

 Logan's Roadhouse / 12950 Northwest Freeway